top of page

 Led by Jill & Jim Campbell

-Jim and Jill Campbell invite all past and new participants to a kickoff gathering for the Spring Supper Club at their home on Saturday, January 11.
-This informal event will feature finger foods and the opportunity to meet others interested in joining.
-At the gathering, participants will be assigned to groups of 8–10, with plans to meet monthly in February, March, April, and May for dinners hosted in members’ homes.
+Prior to the start date Jim and Jill Campbell invite all past and new participants to a kickoff gathering for the Fall Supper Club after 11:00 Service on Sunday, August 24th.
+This informal event will feature a light lunch and the opportunity to meet others participating.
+At the gathering, participants will be assigned to groups of 8–10, with plans to meet monthly through 4 months for dinners hosted in members’ chosen places.
+Some Groups meet in homes, at Wineries, Restaurants or a combination of venues.

 The Supper Club is a wonderful way to connect with fellow First Pres members of all ages, share meals, and build deeper relationships.
 Each group will decide on the dates and times that work best for them—there are no set rules!

 Don’t miss this chance to enjoy food, fun, and fellowship.
-To join, contact Jill Campbell at jilldoov@comcast.net.
-Please RSVP with Jill by January 4.
+Please RSVP by August 10th to join the fun!
+To take part, contact Jill Campbell at jilldoov@comcast.net

 Click here for details.